solliancenet/crypto-workshop/02_Avalanche.md

 ♻️ Import and Export tokens between chains

-1. With your Gitpod ready to use (you may need to select `Pathways`), within the Sample Browser tab, scroll down until you see the Chains listing.
+1. With your Gitpod ready to use (you may need to select `Pathways`), within the **Simple Browser** tab, scroll down until you see the Chains listing.

 2. Select **Avalanche**.